dewitjin/showMeTheMoney/README.md

 //code<br />
 #endif // !DATADEFS.H<br />

-startProgram.c should include the datadefs.h, display a menu to convert, index, display natural order, display by last name ascending order, and exit <br />
+main.c should include the datadefs.h, display a menu to convert, index, display natural order, display by last name ascending order, and exit <br />

 //TODO after adding more sorting feature, remember to add more options in the menu<br />